Daily Vanity Logo

 Stitching is the non-incisional method that involves placing sutures in the eyelid through tiny holes, which helps to create a “bond” between the underlying deep tissue and the eyelid skin.
 The plastic surgeon uses these stitches to tighten the eyelid skin until a desired double eyelid crease is created.

-This method doesn’t leave scars on the eyelid, which explains why it is preferred by certain patients undergoing double eyelid surgery in Singapore.
+This method doesn’t leave scars on the eyelid, which explains why it is preferred by certain patients.

 Incisional Method: Cutting